Stackout/Payment-Gateways/README.md

 ```
 Laravel
 ```
-To install laravel create a new project
+Navicate to your desired project folder, and create a new laravel project.
 ```
 laravel new MyProject
 ```

 ### Installing